maxmheinze/bacthesis/code/documentation.md

 # Documentation: Code

+## Execution Script (00)

+From this script, you can run all other scripts in the correct order.

-## Data Preparation Scripts
+## Data Preparation Scripts (0x)

-`landuse_prepare.R`, `mines_prepare.R`, `shapefile_prepare.R` and `socec_prepare.R` are used to prepare the data on land use, mining areas, location and shape of administrative subdivisions, and socioeconomic indicators, respectively.
-The output files of these processes are stored in `dp`.
-For more detailed information, refer to comments in the code.
+These scripts are used to prepare the data on land use, mining, location and shape of administrative subdivisions, socioeconomic indicators, and all other data used later.

+## Data Exploration and Plotting Scripts (1x)

+These scripts serve to explore data and produce plots that are included in the thesis.
+Model outputs are created from 2x scripts.

+## Modeling Scripts (2x)

+These script include everything related to the regression models.

-## Other Scripts
+## Other Scripts (9x)

-All other files currently serve as placeholders.
+Currently, the only script in this category served as a preparation script for night light data.
+The prepared data that is used in constructing the mining index is stored in `./data`.